UniversalDependencies/UD_Spanish-AnCora/README.md

 # Changelog

+* 2023-05-15 v2.12
+  * Propagated the arg and tem attributes from the original AnCora.
 * 2022-05-15 v2.10
   * Heuristically resolved coreference cluster type mismatches.
   * Coreference annotation converted to CorefUD 1.0 format.